betamore/fewd/slides/unit6.md

 # Viewport Meta Tag History

-### - mobile Safari introduced the "viewport meta tag"
-### - to let web developers control the viewport's size and scale
-### - many other mobile browsers now support this tag
-### - but it is not part of any web standard
+### Mobile Safari introduced the "viewport meta tag" to let web developers control the viewport's size and scale.
+Many other mobile browsers now support this tag, but it's not part of any web standard.

 ???